- Plan Your Route: The Garden Route is packed with must-see spots, from beaches to forests. Map out your stops to make the most of your trip.

 Some establishments have guided tours that teach you about your food’s flavours, techniques, and the history of the regional culinary specialities.

-And if you’re more of a take-matters-into-your-own-hands type of person, cooking classes are also available, allowing you to learn to prepare traditional South African cuisine or explore fusion dishes under the guidance of experienced certified chefs.
+And if you’re more of a take-matters-into-your-own-hands type of person, cooking classes are also available.
+These allow you to learn to prepare traditional South African cuisine or explore fusion dishes under the guidance of experienced certified chefs.

 Budgeting for Your Trip